SKCraft/SKMCLauncher/README.md

 ### With Eclipse ###

+**Tip:** You should try to set up m2eclipse as outlined below, as m2eclipse will automatically download other projects that SKMCLauncher needs.
+If not, you have to manually collect all the dependencies!

 If you want to open this project in Eclipse:

 1. Download the source code.
 Use Git if you can, so updating is easier.